 You can most certainly wear a waist trainer under your clothes.
 In fact, the majority of waist trainers are designed to be worn invisibly underneath your clothes when you’re exercising or going about your daily life.

 If you feel comfortable showing off your waist trainer and want to avoid dealing with an extra layer while you’re working out, you can also choose a trainer that is designed to be worn by itself.
 Some of the waist trainers in this guide feature bright colors and stylish patterns that encourage you to show them off at the gym without covering up.

-There is no single answer to the question of which waist trainers are most effective.
+There is no single answer to the question "do waist trainers work?" or "which waist trainers are most effective?"
 Of course, some waist trainers are better than others, and a low-quality trainer probably won’t yield visible.

 The waist trainer that will work or be most effective for you is the one that is best suited for your unique body and fitness goals.
 Check out the diverse range of waist trainers detailed earlier in this guide to find one that meets all of your needs.